LiveTL/kanatran/README.md

     MAX_CPU=100% # max cpu usage at which container can start. (ex.
 69%) MAX_MEM=100% # max mem usage at which container can start. can be either % or standard file size notation (ex.
 69%, 420MB, 21GB)
     ```
+    > You can also set `CHROME_REFRESH` (default `5`).
+DO NOT MODIFY THIS VALUE unless you are developing and experimenting with the containers.
 1. Run the pre-built image
     ```bash
     docker run -v /var/run/docker.sock:/var/run/docker.sock --env-file .env ghcr.io/livetl/runner